Schinzel/web-blocks/doc/work_dir/thoughts.md

 # To do
+- Make two into one.
+It is too complicated now
+- Parallel rendering of page elements
 - "/src/main/kotlin/" is hard coded in SourceFileReader
 - Should resource files be snake-case or camel-case?
 - Session variable?